 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 A specific phobia is a type of anxiety disorder.
 These disorders cause adults and kids to have an irrational, intense fear of something that’s actually harmless.
 People with phobias have extreme, unrealistic reactions to something that many other people don’t find scary.

 Nyctophobia is a specific phobia disorder, which is an extreme fear of a particular situation or thing.
 If you have a specific phobia disorder, you may go to great lengths to avoid the object or situation that upsets you.

 Nyctophobia is very common, especially among children.
 Some researchers estimate that nearly 45% of children have an unusually strong fear of some kind.
 Fear of the dark is one of the most common fears among kids between 6 and 12 years old.
 Kids usually outgrow nyctophobia by adolescence, but not always.

 Across the United States, about 9% of adults have had a specific phobia disorder in the past year.
 More than 12% of adults have had a specific phobia in their lifetime.
-In general, women are more likely to get specific phobic disorders.
+In general, people assigned female at birth (AFAB) are more likely to get specific phobic disorders.
 But anyone can get them.